xiaomi7732/azure-diagnostics-tools/Logstash/logstash-input-azurewadeventhub/README.md

 ## More information
 The source code of this plugin is hosted in GitHub repo [Microsoft Azure Diagnostics with ELK](https://github.com/Azure/azure-diagnostics-tools).
 We welcome you to provide feedback and/or contribute to the project.

-Please also see [Analyze Diagnostics Data with ELK template](https://github.com/Azure/azure-quickstart-templates/tree/master/diagnostics-with-elk) for quick deployment of ELK to Azure.
+Please also see [Analyze Diagnostics Data with Event Hub and ELK](https://github.com/Azure/azure-quickstart-templates/tree/master/diagnostics-eventhub-elk) for quick deployment of ELK to Azure.